 - If I'm traveling in United Economy on a MileagePlus award ticket, do I need to pay bag service charges?

 - Customers without Premier status who redeem their MileagePlus miles for travel in United Economy will be charged checked bag service charges.
 Customers redeeming MileagePlus miles for United First®, United Global FirstSM, United Business® or United BusinessFirst® travel will be exempt from the checked bag charges.

 - If I upgrade to a premium cabin, will I be charged checked bag service charges?

-- Whether you pay a checked bag service charge depends on what your status was at the time you dropped off your bags.
-If at the time you checked in your bags you were in the United Economy cabin for seating, then you would be charged for checking a bag.
-If you change from United Economy to premium cabin status before you drop off your bags, then you do not pay the charge.
+- Whether you pay a checked bag service charge depends on what your seating status was at the time when you dropped off your bags.
+If at the time when you checked in your bags you were confirmed in the United Economy cabin, then you would be charged for checking a bag.
+If you change from United Economy to a premium cabin before you drop off your bags, then you do not pay the charge.
 There is no refund for a charge paid if you check your bags in while still holding the status of United Economy and then later upgrade to United First.